gem5bootcamp/lps2024/slides/06-Contributing/02-testing.md

 You can run all unit tests with  `scons build/ALL/unittests.opt` command.

-To run a specific tests:
+To run a specific test:

 ```shell
 scons build/ALL/base/bitfield.test.opt